Rochester Independent College: History

 Opened in 1984 by mathematicians Brian Pain and Simon de Belder, the college was known as Rochester Tutors and was predominantly 6th form, teaching A levels and retakes.
 Gradually over the next 3 decades the campus grew to 14 (mainly) listed buildings in the heart of Rochester and changed its name to Rochester Independent College.
 The Lower School was opened in 2007.

 The college mascot is the flying pig, a riposte to the cynicism which greeted the college’s chances of success when it was founded.

 The college joined the Dukes Education Group in 2016.

 Campus

 It started as one terraced house, but as the school expanded, it gradually bought up 14 (mainly) listed buildings in the heart of a designated conservation area.

-The college's facilities include a theatre, Science Labs, a photography block, a MUGA area for sport, a gym, two canteens and a performance area.

 A pair of steel sculptural musical gates leads to the grounds.
 The gates are an art installation created by Henry Dagg, sound sculptor, experimental musical instrument builder and Bjork collaborator.
 Standing almost four metres tall and eight metres wide across the structure is designed to make music with vibraphone bars, tubular bells, and organ pipe-like tubes with resonating strings that can be plucked, struck or bowed.

 Medway Council refused planning permission for the gates in 2004 on the grounds of noise pollution, but this was overturned by a government inspector.